 While our group lives within the MME department and is primarily affiliated with the metallurgical and materials engineering undergraduate program, graduate research does not fit as easily into traditional bins.
-We are primarily affiliated with the interdisciplinary Materials Science program in addition to Advanced Energy Systems, Advanced Manufacturing, and Quantum Engineering.
+We are primarily affiliated with the interdisciplinary Materials Science program in addition to the Colorado Center for Advanced Ceramics, Advanced Energy Systems, Advanced Manufacturing, the Alliance for the Development of Additive Processing Technologies and Quantum Engineering.

 About the Group

 We are the Functional Ceramics Group in the Department of Metallurgical and Materials Engineering at the Colorado School of Mines, led by Prof. Geoff Brennecka.
 We work on the fabrication, characterization, and analysis of functional ceramics, primarily advanced dielectrics, ferroelectrics, and piezoelectrics.
 Check out our Capabilities page for more details, but in general, we make samples via sputtering, chemical solution deposition, and/or any number of powder-based ceramic processing approaches including 3d printing.
 We use a suite of chemical and structural characterization techniques as well as a variety of electrical measurement and analysis tools, both commercial and home-built, to understand fundamental structure-processing-property relationships.

 We define functional ceramics as the types of advanced dielectrics, ferroelectrics, piezoelectrics, and related materials whose combined (and often coupled) properties allow them to perform functions that other materials simple cannot.
 Our research focuses primarily on oxides and nitrides that do something fun in the presence of an electric field, but we are interested in just about anything that has to do with the integration, processing, use, or characterization of ceramics (inorganic, non-metallic solids).